Pesonet1/gis_docker/digiroad2pgrouting/README.md

 # digiroad2pgrouting

 Docker container can be used for importing digiroad topology into postgresql to be used by pgrouting.
-This is done by using (osm2pgrouting)[https://github.com/pgRouting/osm2pgrouting
+This is done by using [osm2pgrouting](https://github.com/pgRouting/osm2pgrouting) tool.
-] tool.

-This docker container is heavily based on this (blog post)[https://www.paikkatietomies.fi/pgrouting_miehen_tiella_pitaa/].
+This docker container is heavily based on this [blog post](https://www.paikkatietomies.fi/pgrouting_miehen_tiella_pitaa/).

 ## Installation

-1. Download digiroad dataset (K) (from here)[https://aineistot.vayla.fi/digiroad/latest/].
+1. Download digiroad dataset (K) [from here](https://aineistot.vayla.fi/digiroad/latest/).

 2. Create `digiroad_data` folder inside digiroad2pgrouting folder and copy sub folders inside it e.g. ITA-UUSIMAA, UUSIMAA_1.